willsmythe/d3-geo/README.md

 <a name="circle_center" href="#circle_center">#</a> <i>circle</i>.<b>center</b>([<i>center</i>])

-If *center* is specified, sets the circle center to the specified location [*longitude*, *latitude*] in degrees, and returns this circle generator.
+If *center* is specified, sets the circle center to the specified point [*longitude*, *latitude*] in degrees, and returns this circle generator.
 The center may also be specified as a function; this function will be invoked whenever a circle is [generated](#_circle), being passed any arguments passed to the circle generator.
 If *center* is not specified, returns the current center accessor, which defaults to:

 ```js
 function center() {